Want to know how your credit will transfer? Search our equivalency database to find out.

 If you do not see a specific course in the database, complete the Transfer Credit Review Request Form to have the course evaluated!

 Marymount University generally accepts credits for courses taken at a regionally-accredited institution within the last ten years and completed with a grade of C or higher.
-A maximum of 64 credit hours from a two-year institution and an additional 20 credit hours from a four-year institution (for a total of 84 credits) can be applied to a degree.
+A maximum of 75 credit hours from a two-year institution and an additional 9 credit hours from a four-year institution (for a total of 84 credits) can be applied to a degree.
 Credit acceptance is at the discretion of Marymount University.
-For more information about current transfer policies, see the Marymount University Undergraduate Catalog.
+For more information about current transfer policies, see the Marymount University Catalog.

 To learn more about the transfer admissions process, please visit the Office of Undergraduate Admissions website.

-Marymount has an articulation agreement with Northern Virginia Community College (NOVA) to aid students who wish to transfer.
+Marymount has an articulation agreement with Montgomery College (MC) to aid students who wish to transfer.
 Please click here for more information.
-Degree pathways and course equivalencies are also available to assist in course planning at NOVA and MU.
+Degree pathways and course equivalencies are also available to assist in course planning at MC and MU.